Consider the Raven Week One

 Welcome

-Welcome to this 9 week Men’s Group.
-Each week we will explore and forage through content from several sources, all focused on finding true personal transformation, mind renewal, satisfaction and freedom that only Jesus and the Holy Spirit working in us can provide.
+Each week you can explore and forage through content from several sources, including my own observations, Scripture, topical teaching from others, interesting videos, etc. all focused on learning about and ultimately finding true personal transformation, mind renewal, satisfaction and freedom that only Jesus and the Holy Spirit working in us can provide.

 Week One